 - Blondie Bars

-You will NOT get a super light and fluffy cake or cupcake with whole grain flour — so don’t try this for your next Funfettie unicorn birthday cake!
+Baking with freshly milled whole grains won’t give you a super light and fluffy cake, so don’t try this for your next Funfetti unicorn birthday cake!

-However, I’ve had TONS of success swapping whole grain flour for 50% of the all purpose flour called for in any of my more “dense” cakes!
+However, I’ve had tons of success swapping whole grain flour for 50% of the all purpose flour called for in any of my more “dense” cakes!
 I’ve even tried a few with 100% whole grain (modifying other ingredients) and the results are delicious!
-I’ll hopefully be sharing more recipes in upcoming months — but for now, you can try a few of these!

 Related Recipes: